Mural: Indigenous project in Labrador

-Nestled into the northeast corner of North America, Newfoundland and Labrador offers an inviting lifestyle surrounded by an environment of clean Campus Locations throughout Newfoundland & Labrador, a moderate climate, spectacular coastline, rugged mountains and friendly people.
+Nestled in the northeast corner of North America, Newfoundland and Labrador’s (NL) 17 campus locations feature an inviting lifestyle, which includes a moderate climate, clean environment, spectacular coastline, rugged mountains and friendly people.

-Recreation enthusiasts will love Newfoundland and Labrador as it is a haven of activity.
-With its warm summers and moderate winters, outdoor activities are plentiful...golfing, down-hill skiing, fishing, whale and bird watching, sports and entertainment events, hiking, or just simply observing the majestic icebergs surrounding our shores in late spring or the amazing beauty of our autumnal colours.
-For those who prefer the indoors, the urban centers offer theater companies, the symphony, modern and classical dance, art galleries, music festivals, and an exciting nightlife.
+Recreation enthusiasts will love NL as it is a haven of activity.
+Its warm summers and moderate winters provide a wide variety of outdoor activities, such as golfing, downhill skiing, fishing, whale and bird watching, and hiking, to name a few.
+Locals and visitors are also in awe of the majestic icebergs that flow through “Iceberg Alley” in late spring, or the astounding beauty of our autumnal colours.
+For those who prefer the indoors, urban centres offer theatre companies, the symphony, modern and classical dance, art galleries, music festivals, and an exciting nightlife.

-People travelling to the province have the option of arriving by plane or by ferry.
-There are two international airports, St. John's and Gander, with daily flights from most major Canadian cities.
-St. John's also has regular direct flights from Heathrow, London, England making us very accessible for the international crowd.
-Regional airlines serve the province through regional airports including Goose Bay, Gander, Deer Lake, St. Anthony, Stephenville and Wabush.
-The island of Newfoundland is linked to the Canadian mainland through a ferry service with Nova Scotia.
+Travellers to the province have the option of arriving by plane or by ferry.
+There are two international airports - St. John's and Gander - with daily flights from most major Canadian cities.
+Being the most easterly province also makes NL accessible for the international visitors from “across the pond,” a local phrase used to describe destinations located on the eastern side of the globe.
+Regional airlines serve the province through airports located in Happy Valley-Goose Bay, Gander, Deer Lake, St. Anthony, Stephenville and Wabush.
+The island of Newfoundland is linked to the Canadian mainland, via Argentia or Port aux Basques, through a ferry service with Nova Scotia.